davisjam/vuln-regex-detector/src/cache/client/eslint/README.md

 ## Usage

-Add `vuln-regex-detector` to the plugins section of your `.eslintrc` configuration file.
-You can omit the `eslint-plugin-` prefix:
+If you want to use it in every eslint run, update your `.eslintrc` configuration file as follows:

+1. Update plugins.

 ```json
 {